Vectorization of a thread-parallel Jacobi singular value decomposition method: A parallel Jacobi-type SVD method

 \subsection{The method}

 \Cref{a:zvjsvd} shows a simplified implementation of the complex double precision method.
 The real variant, $\mathtt{dvjsvd}$, is derived straightforwardly.

-If the assumption from \cref{ss:3.2} on a safe upper bound of the magnitudes of the columns' elements for the Frobenius norm computation is adequate, line~11 in \cref{a:zvjsvd} cannot cause an infinite loop, but an inadequate assumption can.
+If the assumption from \cref{ss:3.2} on a safe upper bound of the magnitudes of the columns' elements for the Frobenius norm computation is adequate, line~\ref{bl:11} in \cref{a:zvjsvd} cannot cause an infinite loop, but an inadequate assumption can.
 In the testing from \cref{s:5}, after the initial scaling of $G_0\to G_1$, no rescaling of the iteration matrix was ever triggered, except of $U\Sigma'\to U$, so it should be a rare event.

 \looseness=-1 Even an inadequate assumption can be incrementally improved.
-If a norm overflow is detected in line~11 more than once in succession, the assumed upper bound can be divided by two each time, until the iteration matrix is downscaled enough to prevent overflow and break this \texttt{goto}-loop. \Cref{s:SM3} gives the \emph{lower} bounds on the assumption that would eventually be reached, when the column norms could be computed by ordinary dot-products as $\sqrt{\mathbf{x}^{\ast}\mathbf{x}}$.
+If a norm overflow is detected in line~\ref{bl:11} more than once in succession, the assumed upper bound can be divided by two each time, until the iteration matrix is downscaled enough to prevent overflow and break this \texttt{goto}-loop. \Cref{s:SM3} gives the \emph{lower} bounds on the assumption that would eventually be reached, when the column norms could be computed by ordinary dot-products as $\sqrt{\mathbf{x}^{\ast}\mathbf{x}}$.
 If this happens, the flawed norm-computing routine can be replaced by a wrapper around the dot-product by a function pointer swap, without stopping the execution.
 This safeguard has not yet been implemented.

-All loops of \cref{a:zvjsvd} are parallel and, at least in the first few sweeps over a general matrix, have a balanced workload across all threads.
+All \emph{innermost} loops of \cref{a:zvjsvd} are (but do not have to be) \emph{parallel} and, at least in the first few sweeps over a general matrix, have a balanced workload across all threads (i.e., most bitmasks $\mathfrak{c}$ in line~\ref{bl:19} are all-ones or close to that).
 Near the end of the execution, in the last sweeps, the number of pivot pairs that have to be processed should diminish, depending on the asymptotic convergence rate of the pivot strategy.